-Renovation and remodeling are the two most common words used in construction, real estate, interior design and contracting.
+Renovation and remodelling are the two most common words in construction, real estate, interior design and contracting.
 However, there is a significant difference between them.
-To renovate means to “revive” or restore something to a previous state through upgrades – repainting, refacing, restoring.
-Remodel, on the other hand, is to restructure the state of something, to “remake” essentially.
+To renovate means to “revive” or restore something to a previous state through upgrades – repainting, refacing, and restoring.
+Remodel, on the other hand, is to restructure the form of something, to “remake” essentially.

 No matter the kind of renovation work, the original design is never changed dramatically.
-An office remains an office and kitchen remains a kitchen.
-Rather, it is simply upgraded, repaired or just tweaked to complement the rest of the office or home design.
+An office remains an office, and a kitchen remains a kitchen.
+Instead, it is simply upgraded, repaired or just tweaked to complement the rest of the office or home design.
 Renovation is also done to match new or revised standards.

 What About Remodeling?

-Unlike renovation, which involves reviving or repairing the house, remodeling means altering the layout, structure, or purpose of a room.
-This entirely changes the structure of the room, kitchen, or whichever part is being remodeled.
-A complete transformation of the design, layout, structure, or the style of a room is a remodel.
+A complete transformation of the design, layout, structure or style of a room is a remodel.
+Unlike renovation, which involves reviving or repairing the house, remodelling means altering a room’s layout, structure, or purpose.
+This entirely changes the structure of the room, kitchen, or whichever part is being remodelled.

-Having a poor home design or layout can really affect you.
+Having a poor home design or layout can affect you.
 Imagine having to walk through one bedroom to get to another.
 Or if the water supply lines to your kitchen are installed in the exterior wall, the water will freeze nearly every night.
-Simply renovating won’t help you solve these issues; and redesigning or remodeling is the solution.
+Simply renovating won’t help you solve these issues, and redesigning or remodelling is the solution.

 Renovation: Better Return On Investment (ROI)

-Renovation costs are comparatively less than remodeling.
-Because renovation involves repairing and updating basic features, you will receive a better ROI than remodeling.
+Renovation costs are comparatively less than remodelling.
+Because renovation involves repairing and updating basic features, you will receive a better ROI than remodelling.

-Yes, you can completely change a room or maybe add a master bedroom to your home (remodeling) but it will fetch you a lower ROI than renovationing Why?
-Because upgrades tend to increase property value, even with a huge home or office building, if your roof leaks or the door is old and rusty, buyers or tenants may have a harder time wanting to move in.
+Yes, you can completely change a room or add a master bedroom to your home (remodelling), but it will fetch you a lower ROI than renovations.
+Why?
+Because upgrades tend to increase property value, even with a huge home or office building, if your roof leaks or the door is old and rusty, buyers or tenants may not be inclined to make it their own.

-If you have read “Remodeling Magazine” then you may be aware of the annual cost vs. value analysis of home improvement projects.
+If you have read “Remodeling Magazine,” then you may be aware of the annual cost vs. value analysis of home improvement projects.
 This analysis states that renovation projects, such as re-siding a home, bring approximately 98% net ROI.
-However, in the case of a major kitchen remodeling, it only yields about 60% ROI.
+However, in the case of a major kitchen remodelling, it only yields about 60% ROI.

 Renovation vs. Remodel: Which Costs More?

-Remodeling projects almost always cost more than renovation projects.
-Remodeling involves complex design and layout changes.
+Remodelling projects almost always cost more than renovation projects.
+Remodelling involves complex design and layout changes.
 This requires more man-hours, materials, machinery, electric expenses, and much more.

-- Renovation involves upgrading basic features, repairing, etc. While remodeling involves complex movement, construction, and or redesign.
+- Renovation involves upgrading basic features, repairing, etc. While remodelling involves complex movement, construction, and or redesign.

-- Remodeling helps improve home design and layout, whereas renovation improves curb appeal.
+- Remodelling helps improve home design and layout, whereas renovation improves curb appeal.

 - Renovation tends to result in a better ROI.